exercism/v3/languages/ruby/exercises/concept/booleans/.docs/introduction.md

 ## Control flow

 _Truthy_ and _falsey_ evaluations are useful in the context of control flow.
-Like in procedural languages, Ruby has an `if`...`else` construct, but it may be more common to use `if` as a "guarding" statement to modify the evaluation of an expression.

 ```ruby
 def falsey